goodrobots/devFrame/docs/_docs/14-receiver-gps-sensors.md

 ![GPS Standoffs]({{ site.baseurl }}/assets/images/gps-sensors/gps-standoffs.jpeg){: width="80%" .align-center}

 Note -- We are about to install the GPS Mount and Cover, so make sure the holes in the mount and cover are large enough for fasteners.
 Due to printing tolerances they are likely too small straight off the printer.
-Drill out all holes in cover with 2 or 2.5mm bit; drill out mounting holes in middle of GPS Mount with 3mm bit; and drill out GPS Mount corner cover mounting holes with 2 or 2.5mm bit.
-Dry fit and adjust before you proceed.
+Drill out, dry fit and adjust before you proceed.
 {: .notice--primary}

 - Line up the mRo GPS Mount mounting holes over the two standoffs you just installed.